Overland from Lhasa to Kathmandu

 High quality, professionally guided journey: This journey is for clients who want to get the most out of their time in Tibet and Nepal.
 This journey price includes much more than other journeys from Lhasa to Kathmandu include, such as 4 or 5 star hotel in Chengdu, flight from Chengdu to Lhasa, upgraded hotels in Tibet, all meals at quality restaurants, all bottled drinking water, fresh fruit each day, expert English speaking Tibetan and Nepali guides, expert foreign guide who is certified as a Wilderness First Responder and an expert in Tibetan culture and history and much more!
 Each day, clients will learn more about different aspects of Tibetan and Nepali religion, culture and history so they can fully understand the places and people they are seeing and experiencing.

 Accommodations: In Chengdu, we will be staying in a highly rated 4 or 5 star international hotel.
-In Lhasa, Gyantse and Shigatse, we will be staying in pleasant 3 and 4 Star Tibetan-owned hotels.
+In Lhasa, Gyantse and Shigatse, we will be staying in pleasant, locally-rated 3 and 4 Star Tibetan-owned hotels.
 Hotels in western Tibet are very basic, but clean.
 In the village of Basum, near Everest Base Camp, we will stay in a traditional style Tibetan home.
 In Old Tingri and Kyirong, we will stay in the best places available.
 For the 4 nights in Kathmandu, we will stay in a highly rated boutique-style hotel in a quiet section of the Thamel District.

 Meals: For this tour, we will be eating a variety of Western, Chinese, Tibetan and Nepali food.
 Food in the Everest and Tibet-Nepal border regions is limited to basic noodle and rice dishes with vegetables.
 If you have any food allergies or dietary restrictions, please let us know so we can plan accordingly.
 Our clients are always happy with the meals during our journeys!

-Responsible Tourism: Himalaya Journey is foreign-owned, but Tibetan and Nepali staffed.
+Responsible Tourism: Himalaya Journey is US-based, but Tibetan and Nepali staffed.
 All of our guides and drivers are local Tibetans and Nepalis who have been working in tourism for many years.
 In Tibet, it is a top priority for us to support as many Tibetan-owned businesses as possible.
 During this tour, all of the hotels we will be staying at in Tibet are locally-owned, as are all of the restaurants we will be going to.
 The preservation of the culture of Tibet, as well as the protection of the environment of Tibet, are extremely important to us.
 In fact, when we are not out leading journeys across Tibet, we are working with local Tibetans in numerous eco-tourism and conservation projects.

 Take a moment to read more about us and why ethical tourism in the Himalaya is so important to us: Why Use Us?